-With its exquisite spear-like leaves, our Yu Qian Anji Bai Cha is a very young plucking.
-A gentle yet complex cup, it offers notes of spring flowers, sweet grass with traces of lychee.
-A beautiful tea for those who want the experience of a green tea without the sharp grassiness found in other styles.
+This year our Yu Qian Anji Bai Cha faced a difficult growing season with cooler than usual spring temperatures.
+The result is some yellow leaves in the plucking that we would normally consider a flaw, but the cup compensates for this quite nicely.
+Like last year, Yu Qian Bai Cha offers a gentle yet complex cup, silky texture, with notes of delicate lily, sweet grass, and traces of lychee.
+It remains a beautiful tea for those who want the experience of a green tea without the sharp grassiness found in other styles.

 About the leaves:

 Grown at 900 meters above sea level the 4 cm long leaves are hand-plucked in mid-April, from 8-year-old trees.
 Its local name is "Shi Nuren".
 With "shi" meaning stone, and "nuren" meaning woman.
 The metaphor is that it is difficult for the stone woman to produce children, as it is difficult for the Anji tea trees to bear seeds.